ioccc-src/winner/1996/README.md

 Use make to compile entries.
 It is possible that on BSD or non-unix systems the makefile needs to be changed.
 See the Makefile for details.

-Look at the source and try to figure out what the programs do, and run them with various inputs.
-If you want to, look at the hints files for spoilers - this year we included most of the information included by the submitters.

 Read over the makefile for compile/build issues.
 Your system may require certain changes (add or remove a library, add or remove a